-Popularly called the ‘Orange City’, Nagpur is an important city in Maharashtra.
+Popularly called the Orange City, Nagpur is an important city in Maharashtra.
 It is the state’s 3rd largest city, following Mumbai and Pune.
-It is also known as the ‘Tiger Capital of India’.
-Found by the Gonds Dynasty, Nagpur was later taken over by the Bhonsles under the Maratha Empire.
+It is also known as the Tiger Capital of India.
+Found by the Gonds dynasty, Nagpur was later taken over by the Bhonsles under the Maratha Empire.
 It was followed by the Britishers, who made Nagpur the capital of Central Province.

-Nagapur - A Mix Of History, Nature And Pleasure - Tourist places in and around Nagpur
+Nagapur - A Mix Of History, Nature And Pleasure - Tourist Places In And Around Nagpur

-Nawegaon Banhd, the Sitabuldi Fort and Pench National Park are a few major attractions in this place.
+Navegaon Bandh, the Sitabuldi Fort and Pench National Park are a few major attractions in this place.
 Diksha Bhoomi is the iconic place where a thousand Dalits followed Dr. B. R. Ambedkar and converted to Buddhism.

 The National Centre of Nagpur accommodates the Zero Mile—a stone pillar that has the distance of all the major cities engraved over it.
 It was constructed during the British rule.

 Tourists who have been to Nagpur can not afford to miss out on the oranges that the city is uber-famous for.
-There are several shopping places in the vicinity as well where you can collect various cultural artefacts, memorabilia, and souvenirs for you loved ones back home.
+There are several shopping places in the vicinity as well where you can collect various cultural artefacts, memorabilia and souvenirs for your loved ones back home.
 Try out the delectable Varhadi cuisine while at Nagpur.
 The food maybe a tad too spicy for foreigners whose taste buds aren’t as well acquainted as our pungent senses.

 Due to its location on the Deccan Plateau with no nearby major water body, Nagpur experiences extremes in temperature for both summers and winters.
 The summers here can get extremely hot, with the temperature soaring to a close 50 °C, while the winters are much cooler and bearable.

 Monsoons are not an ideal time to visit this place, while the winters are the best bet for travelling.